gosh-sh/docs/docs/working-with-gosh/gosh-web/account.md

     The special GOSH DAO Bot will help with registration in GOSH.
     It will deploy your DAO and upload your selected repositories to GOSH.

-In the list of organizations received from Github, select the organization from which you want to make a DAO on GOSH
+In the list of organizations received from GitHub, select the organization from which you want to make a DAO on GOSH

 ![](../../images/gosh_web_Authorize_Gosh_03.jpg)